imliuyzh/lfs101x-notes/chapter8.md

 This is the GNU project's standard documentation format, which it prefers as an alternative to `man`.
 The Info System is basically free-form, and supports linked subsections.

-Functionally, `info` resembles `man` in many ways.
-However, topics are connected using links (even though its design predates the World Wide Web).
-Information can be viewed through either a command line interface, a graphical help utility, printed or viewed online.

 ### Using `info` from the Command Line

 Typing `info` with no arguments in a terminal window displays an index of available topics.
 You can browse through the topic list using the regular movement keys: arrows, Page Up, and Page Down.